VirgilSecurity/virgil-sdk-x/README.md

 If you encountered any issues during this installation, please take a look at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html) for more information.

-VirgilKeysiOS framework has 2 dependencies:
+VirgilKeys framework has 2 dependencies:

-- VirgilCryptoiOS - this is low-level framework for performing basic security operations such as: creating key pairs, encrypting/decrypting some data and signing/verifying signs.
+- VirgilFoundation - this is low-level framework for performing basic security operations such as: creating key pairs, encrypting/decrypting some data and signing/verifying signs.
-- VirgilFrameworkiOS - this is a small framework with some base classes which is also used for other Virgil libraries and applications.
+- VirgilKit - this is a small framework with some base classes which is also used for other Virgil libraries and applications.

 You don't need to install any of them manually.
 CocoaPods will handle it for you automatically.

-Now it is possible to add VirgilKeysiOS to the particular application.
+Now it is possible to add VirgilKeys to the particular application.
 So:

 - Open Xcode and create a new project (in the Xcode menu: File->New->Project), or navigate to existing Xcode project using: